 Birthday special: Damien Martyn – Top 3 performances in international cricket

 Damien Martyn throughout his playing career evaded the limelight as the shy cricketer believed in doing the talking with the bat and bat only.
-The graceful stroke maker often looked out of place in an Australian batting line-up that believed in bludgeoning the opposing bowlers.
+The graceful strokemaker often looked out of place in an Australian batting line-up that believed in bludgeoning the opposing bowlers.
 Martyn was a prolific run-scorer in red-ball cricket but was often shoved to the shadows because of the world beaters at display around him.
 On Damien Martyn’s 51st birthday, we list some of the most notable innings of the 2003 World Cup winner.

 142 against Pakistan, 2004

 Melbourne hosted the second Test between Pakistan and Australia in 2004.
 The visitors won the toss and decided to bat first on a reasonably flat deck at the MCG.
 Salman Butt provided a fast start to the Asian giants before Mohammad Yousuf compiled a glittering century to take Pakistan’s tally to 341 runs.
-Australia, in reply, were in trouble earlier in the innings after the loss of two quick wickets.
+Australia, in reply, was in trouble earlier in the innings after the loss of two quick wickets.
 But Martyn came to the rescue of the home side with a typically defiant 142 against a fiery Pakistani bowling line-up.
 Martyn’s innings provided the impetus to the side as Australia went on to register a comfortable nine-wicket victory.

 144* against Zimbabwe, 2001